HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * Loaded the cleaned up data from the formerly JSON media file into Tableau.
 Then joined the Excel with sheets listing Google Vision's labels and my labels.
 I used an inner join, so that only the set of 50 images which were labeled would appear.
 I checked the number of records quickly on Sheet 1 to confirm that there were 50 records.

 * Discovered immediately that there can only be one pivot per workbook in Tableau.
 I needed both the Google Vision Labels and My Labels sheets to pivot (technically unpivot).
 Could not find quick way to do it on Excel for Mac, so brought each sheet into Tableau, pivoted, and exported a CSV separately.
 Brought both CSVs into Tableau and tried joining to the media data, but column header names in one of my CSVs were not being read correctly and wouldn't join.
 So I opened both CSVs and saved as Excel.
 Then brought both sheets back into Tableau.
+It's still bringing in each record 5 times because it's multiplying my labels by Google Vision's labels.

+* Pasting the two labels sheets together into a single Excel sheet.
+Also fixing the mismatched capitalization while I'm at it.
+Google Vision used lowercase for labels.
+I realized when I saw the word clouds that I used initial caps.
+To fix this I had to use a calculation in Excel to switch all my labels to lowercase, then I went through and manually removed the calculation from the cells that had proper names to preserve those capitalizations.